UloE-G/Athletes-Corner/README.md

 ## Testing

-Testing can me found on the [TESTING.md](TESTING.md)
+Testing can be found on the [TESTING.md](TESTING.md)

 ## Technologies Used

-This project used a varitey of coding languages, tools, librares and frameworks to build, style and run the app.
+This project used a varitey of coding languages, tools, libraries, and frameworks to build, style, and run the app.

 ### Languages Used